 The Sonos Move’s mono speaker and sculpted sound signature boasts a robust audio performance.
-On the other hand, the JBL Boombox delivers booming bass and expansive sound for the outdoors.
+On the other hand, the

 Just like the boomboxes of earlier decades, the JBL banks on power and a booming bass.
 This full-range sound is achieved through two forward firing 0.75” tweeters, flanked on both sides by 4” woofers that are powered by 60W (AC mode) or 40W (Battery mode) amplifiers.
 The result is powerful audio performance that offers deep bass when indoors, and a more expansive sound outdoors.
 It definitely packs a punch when it comes to the bass, and boosts it where it can.
 True to JBL’s signature sound, however, the Boombox can still deliver an overall balanced audio performance that keeps the mids and highs crisp.

-The Move delivers an equally robust audio performance, following Sono’s signature, mono and sculpted sound.
+On the other hand, the Move delivers an equally robust audio performance, following Sono’s signature, mono and sculpted sound.
 Two Class D-amplifiers power the Move’s single down-firing tweeter and mid-woofer driver, all stealthily hidden behind the speaker grille that makes much of the device’s body.
 The setup ensures fidelity for mid-range vocal frequencies, and an impressive performance at high volume levels.
 Noticeable in both the Boombox and the Move, however, is the use of DSP to thin out the bass levels at the top of the volume levels.

-The Sonos Move includes WiFi connectivity while the JBL Boombox counts on Bluetooth-enabled devices to stream music.
+The Sonos Move includes WiFi connectivity while the

 JBL’s Boombox can also carry out hands-free communication but only when paired to a smartphone.
 Both speakers come with their respective apps: the Sonos Controller App, and the JBL Connect app, available in Android and iOS.

 The Move is also capable of connecting to a WiFi Wireless Network, allowing users to bring music anywhere in the house wirelessly.
 In network mode, the Sonos Move can also access a range of online music services and libraries, making the playlist you want from Spotify, Apple Music, or Soundcloud readily accessible.
-The JBL Boombox, on the other hand, will only stream music from your Bluetooth-enabled devices.
+The

 The Boombox delivers a full-day of playback time on a single charge while the Move offers a more modest 10 hour performance.

-The Sonos Move is ideal for users looking for a portable smart speaker they can move inside the house while the JBL Boombox is the perfect companion for audiophiles looking to take their music anywhere.
+The Sonos Move is ideal for users looking for a portable smart speaker they can move inside the house while the

 Although the Sonos Move can withstand water splashes, and extreme heat and cold, it’s definitely not the portable speaker you pack in your bag and bring to rugged terrain.
 For the more adventurous music lover, the JBL Boombox rugged build makes it more water and weatherproof.
 The Boombox also boasts of a 24 hour playback time on a single charge, perfect if you’ll be isolated in a campsite or by the beach without easy access to electricity.